MaelAbgrall/HardwareforAI/README.md

 ![](./images/ssd.jpeg)

 - M2 / NVME: This storage is even faster.
-However, it will eat up your pcie lanes, so not really a good choice.
+However, depending of the motherboard, it will eat up your pcie lanes, so not really a good choice.
 Spend your money on more useful hardware.

 ![](./images/m2.jpg)